la83lynx/seb-curr-calc/README.md

 ## Tests

-run "npm test" to run frontend tests. some xunit backend tests are in "seb-curr-calc.test" project (in it's own dir).
+Run "npm test" to run frontend tests.
+There are some xunit backend tests are in "seb-curr-calc.test" project (in it's own dir).
 To run them you can use "dotnet test" command.

 If You prefer Visual studio you can use provided .sln file to load both projects.

+## Code description
+### Backend
+Everything is very simple - classic ASP.NET core web service with only one controller (Controllers/CalcController.cs) and only one endpoint (GET /api/Calc/Current).
+Controller depends on 3 services (in /Services), which are injected with built-in DI.
+Services/MemoryStore/ - trivial storage service.
+As long, as server runs it stores currencies value.
+For the needs of this app - no more complexity required
+Services/Indeterminates/ - classic indeterminates, wrapped for testability purposes.
+Wraps DateTime.Now .
+Services/CurrencyRetrieval/ - really simple implementation of retrieving xml with currencies from given url, and parsing it Models - contains 2 trivial DTO objects.
+CurrencyDTO - simple currency name and rate pair, CurrencyListDTO - wraps list of currencies, expiration date and optional error message - this model is returned from backend

+### Frontend
+Everything is under /src, inluding pregenerated code.
+Here's structure of component tree in generated page
+|html>body>
+|-app-component     - main application component
+|--/calc            - calc contains main calculator logic
+|----/num-input     - numeric input wraps input functionality
+|-------/mousewheel - simple mousewheel directive, used by numeric input (use mousewheel, ctrl+mousewheel, shift+mousewheel)
+|----/curr-select   - trivial currencies dropdown with a flag

+/code contains some utils and types used by above components